Knowledge Hub

 Less than before.
 For tech, business casual is usually fine; check the company culture.

 Yes.
-Send a brief, professional thank-you within 24 hours.
+Send a brief, professional thank-you message within 24 hours.

 How long do interviews usually take?